raespiri/Whiteboard/README.md

+Description:
+A web-based application which will serve as a virtual study room for students at USC.
+The interface will allow students to network with each other for studying and will include chat channels/rooms organized by specific class IDs and course subjects at USC.
+Students will be able to upload notes and other materials for collaboration studying and search for users in the same or similar classes.
+The use of chat channels for each class will encourage open discussion between students by providing a more transient and casual environment for discussion than Piazza or e-mail.
+Additionally, we will use location-based services and dynamic notifications to facilitate real-world collaboration between students.

 Known bugs (Work-in-progress):
 - Friending is not fully functional
 - Post/Document sorting is not fully functional (This will be delineated in our tech specs)